veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 Each company or a B2C customer has one tenant in Data Workbench.
 A tenant can have multiple workspaces.
 Each workspace has members.
 Workspace members can be admins or readers.
 For information on user management, go [here](usermanagement.md).

+### To create a new workspace
-If you are a tenant admin, you can use the picker button to create a new workspace.
-To do so:
+If you are a tenant admin, you can use the picker button to create a new workspace:
 1. In the upper-left corner of the "Home" page, select the workspace and tenant picker button.
 2. In the dropdown that appears, at the bottom, select the **Add workspace** button.

 ## Connectors and connections
  Data Workbench fetches data from external data sources by using connectors.
 A connector:
-- Is an integration layer between a data provider and the Data Workbench.
+* Is an integration layer between a data provider and the Data Workbench.
-- Uses an API exposed by the provider to query data, and transforms it into a unified format used in Data Workbench.
+* Uses an API exposed by the provider to query data, and transforms it into a unified format used in Data Workbench.
-- Is authorized on the provider's side and follows their authorization policy.
+* Is authorized on the provider's side and follows their authorization policy.
-- If the provider enables downloading binary data, a connector stores this data into cloud file stores, so that it can used by customers.
+* If the provider enables downloading binary data, a connector stores this data into cloud file stores, so that it can used by customers.

 A connection binds together a connector and a tenant's workspace, and it is used by the data set to query data from a data source.

 To see available connectors and connections in your workspace, go to the **Connections** tab.
 Once you have a connection set up, the Data Catalogue will show the predefined data sets queried from the corresponding source system.

-### Becoming a data provider
+### Become a data provider
 To become a data provider and integrate with Data Workbench, contact the Data Workbench team for assistance.

 To integrate, you will need to implement a standardized API that consists of mandatory and optional endpoints that cover REST API verbs, paths, and contracts for request and response payloads.

 Note that:
-- The API allows only the REST protocol.
+* The API allows only the REST protocol.
-- You need to host the API in your own environment.
+* You need to host the API in your own environment.
-- You need to allow Data Workbench to access this API.
+* You need to allow Data Workbench to access this API.
 If you have a firewall, adjust the rules accordingly.

 The Data Workbench team will cooperate with you on gathering the requirements for creating a connector.
 Expect to discuss:
-- Technical aspects for server-to-server communication such as base URL of your API, server-to-server API keys, and more.
+* Technical aspects for server-to-server communication such as base URL of your API, server-to-server API keys, and more.
-- Schemas that should be supported by the connector.
+* Schemas that should be supported by the connector.
 Data Workbench queries data for a certain schema, and your API also needs the schema to decide how to satisfy the request.
-- Custom settings for each schema.
+* Custom settings for each schema.
-- Definition of settings that must be provided with a new connection.
+* Definition of settings that must be provided with a new connection.

 Also, you need to create connections.
 Currently, the Data Workbench team does it for you, but Veracity plans to make it self service.